James Grierson (British Army officer): Life

 he succeeded Lieutenant General Sir Arthur Paget as general officer commanding-in-chief (GOC-in-C) of Eastern Command in April 1912.

 In the Army Manoeuvres of 1912, he made full use of aircraft reconnaissance to decisively beat Douglas Haig, despite Haig having the odds in his favour.

+British and French officers at French manoeuvres, 1914.
+Lieutenant General Grierson is sat in the front row, second on the left, to the left of Major General Allenby.

 In the Army Manoeuvres of 1913, Grierson acted as Chief of the General Staff (CGS) for Sir John French.
 Haig noted in his diary, "Sir John French's instructions for moving along the front of his enemy (then halted on a fortified position) and subsequently attacking the latter's distant flank, were of such an unpractical nature that his Chief of the General Staff demurred.
 Some slight modifications in the orders were permitted, but Grierson ceased to be his CGS on mobilization, and was very soon transferred to another appointment in the BEF."
 Even before leaving the field of the manoeuvres (26 September 1913), French told Wilson that he was not satisfied with Grierson's performance.
 Murray was appointed chief of staff designate in his place.
 French himself described Grierson as a "dear old friend and comrade", ..who astonished French soldiers by his knowledge of the history of their regiments and whose "military acquirements were brilliant and in every respect up to date."

-In June 1914 he succeeded Lieutenant General John Spencer Ewart as aide-de-camp general to King George V.
+In June 1914 he succeeded Lieutenant General Spencer Ewart as aide-de-camp general to King George V.

 Grierson was very overweight and used to go red in the face from bending over, due to high blood pressure.
 James Edward Edmonds later claimed that Grierson's staff were issued with penknives to bleed him if necessary when his blood pressure got too high.
 He died of an aneurism of the heart on a train, near Amiens at 7:00 a.m. on 17 August 1914.
 His replacement as commander of II Corps was Sir Horace Smith-Dorrien.
 Grierson spoke French fluently and was a personal friend of Haig, the commander of I Corps, so it is possible that relations over the next few days, both between the two British corps and with the French, might have been better had he lived.

 Grierson's body was repatriated, a practice allowed at that time, and is buried in the Glasgow Necropolis in PRIMUS 38 with his sister, father and mother.
 These were full interments.
 The grave lies north of the path connecting the south-east corner of the upper plateau with the low-lying southern section.